pmdjdias/ua_infovis/Three.js/Lesson_02/README.md

 Optional/HomeWork: Add a function to ensure that the cube aspect ratio does not change when the window is resized (adapt from the Viewport Update in last lesson).

 # Orbit control
 three.js provides classes to allow an easy control of the camera pose, see for example the OrbitControls.
-Note that to use these controls you need to addth erealted script in your code either as a local copy or by adding the following code:
+Note that to use these controls you will have to include the file separately in your HTML (files in the /examples directory).
+You might also add the following script:

 ``` html
 <script src="https://rawgithub.com/mrdoob/three.js/master/build/js/OrbitControls.js"></script>